-In August 2018, we entered into a supply agreement with 4Life in conjunction with 4Life's investment in our Series C preferred stock and warrants.
-Pursuant to the supply agreement, we granted 4Life an exclusive license to develop dietary supplements using certain of our intellectual property.
-The term of the exclusive license is five years from the commencement of product sales under the supply agreement, with a deemed commencement date of January 1, 2023 if sales have not commenced by that date, with options to renew for additional five-year terms.
-We provide non-pharmaceutical product to 4Life for development, and 4Life pays royalties of 3% of incremental sales, as defined in the agreement.
-4Life is subject to an annual minimum sales requirement under the supply agreement.
+In August 2018, we entered into a license agreement and exclusive supply agreement (collectively, the "4Life Agreement") in conjunction with 4Life's investment in our Series C preferred stock and warrants.
+Pursuant to the 4Life Agreement, we granted 4Life an exclusive license to sell certain dietary supplements.
+The term of the exclusive license is five years from the commencement of product sales under the 4Life Agreement, which was in April 2021, with options to renew for additional five-year terms.
+We provide non-pharmaceutical product to 4Life for development, and 4Life pays royalties of 3% of incremental sales.
+4Life is subject to an annual minimum sales requirement.
 If the minimum sales are unmet, 4Life may pay us an additional fee to maintain exclusivity or have the license converted to non-exclusive.
+Total revenue under the 4Life Agreement for the years ended December 31, 2022 and 2021 was as follows: